jenniferpurwa/jensrus.com/about.md

 Go to the [HOME page](http://jensrus.com/)

 ---
-subtitle: Why you'd want to go on a date with me
+Why you'd want to go on a date with me
 ---

 My name is Inigo Montoya.
 I have the following qualities: